The referral system is still blocked where patients most need it

 WHO says 51 percent of essential medicines are currently at zero stock in Gaza.
 UNICEF says no hospital is fully functional and only 18 of 36 are partially functional, while WHO says only half of hospitals are partially functional and just 48 percent of primary health care centres remain operational.

-That matters because the border choke point lands on top of an already degraded base.
+The border choke point lands on top of an already degraded base.
 Even before the next patient reaches a checkpoint or a crossing, the medicines, facilities, and staffing picture is already broken.